DiveFish/ParliamentDebateTopics/README.md

 # ParliamentDebateTopics
-...detects topics and topic changes in German parliamentary debates and relates them to taz articles.
+...detects topics and topic changes in German parliamentary debates and will (hopefully at some point) relate them to taz articles.
-For now, only the matrix and cluster representation of the PolMine debates and the taz articles has been implemented.

-Usage: InputHandler.java corpus fileDirectory
+Usage: corpus fileDirectory storageDirectory

+Instructions:
--> Depending on the input, run InputHandler with "polmine" or "taz" as first and the source directory of the data files as second argument.
-What you will get are the clusters from this data set.
+Depending on the input, run .jar with "PolMine" or "taz" (case INsensitive) as first argument, the source directory of the PolMine/taz data files as second and the directory where the serialized data shall be stored as third argument.
+The taz corpus is assumed to be split into sub-directories containing the publications from one year each.

-You can also hardcode the corpus and file directory in the InputHandler.
+Note: You can also hardcode the corpus and file directory in main().

+Output:
+The program will for each cluster return the date and file id of the earliest document in the cluster and the most relevant terms for all documents.
+Most relevant are those terms which have high tf-idfs and occur in several of the cluster documents (change the ratio in main(), 1 = term has to occur in all docs, 0 = term occurs in one doc).